-For optimal search engine ranking, all hyperlinks (words or phrases that link to another page) used in the website content should be as follows:
+For optimal search engine ranking, all hyperlinked anchor text (words or phrases that link to another page) used in the website content should be as follows:

-- The hyperlink should consist of the keywords or phrase that describe what is being linked to.
+- The hyperlinked anchor text should consist of the keywords or phrase that describe what is being linked to.